 Interest in your email content diminishes as the words extend below the fold.
 So, Abby Herman, Director of Strategy at Snap Agency, highlighted the importance of keeping your email campaign simple.

 Sending a long email filled with all sorts of information is going to confuse your customers as well as probably be flagged as spam.
-[That’s why you should] keep your email marketing brief, sleek, and refined.
+[That’s why you should] keep your email marketing brief, sleek and refined.”

 26. Add immediate value to the person receiving your email

-Focus on subscriber’s interests and offer something which adds value to their life rather than just pushing your marketing message into their inbox
+Ann Young, CEO of Fix The Photo, considers email content that adds value to the recipient as most important.
+“Focus on subscriber’s interests and offer something which adds value to their life rather than just pushing your marketing message into their inbox,” she recommends.

 27. Use humor in your email marketing campaign